 Vulnerability management is an ongoing process or program aimed at managing a company’s vulnerabilities on a continuing basis.
 Standard vulnerability management provides for vulnerability monitoring that goes beyond just the initial assessment activity and supports a process designed to strengthen an organization’s defences against breaches on a continuous basis.

 A vulnerability scan is usually a part of a vulnerability assessment.
 It is performed by a program that provides automated vulnerability scanning, finding “holes” in servers, networks, or infrastructure.
-In fact, it’s highly important to conduct comprehensive scans for your systems as, for instance, in web applications originate from the network, not the app itself.
+In fact, it’s highly important to conduct comprehensive scans for your systems as, for instance, 73% of vulnerabilities in web applications originate from the network, not the app itself.
 Vulnerability scans are sometimes used after preventive measures have been put into place, to assess their effectiveness.

 Penetration testing (also known as pentest) is a form of ethical hacking, usually done manually.
 Friendly hackers try to gain unauthorized access to some target.
 Pen testing usually occurs once vulnerabilities have been uncovered from scans.
 One common reason for this process is application penetration testing prior to launch so that vulnerabilities can be fixed up front, before deployment.
 Another common purpose is to schedule specific penetration testing steps on a regular basis in order to stay on top of any vulnerabilities that may occur because of major network changes or updates.
 Further, server penetration testing should always occur when there are changes or additions.